 South Africa’s medically significant spiders – the most venomous spiders

 What are the most venomous spiders in South Africa?
-There are only a handful of venomous spiders in South Africa that you need to know about, and this out of the 2400 described species.
-There are also a number of undescribed spider species in South Africa.
-The medically significant spiders: the black button, brown button, six-eyed sand spider, and the violin spider.
-Researchers need to do more work to determine whether the long-legged sac spider really is medically significant, or not.
+There are only a handful of venomous spiders in South Africa that you need to know about, and this is out of the 2 400 described species.
+There are also several undescribed spider species in South Africa.
+The medically significant spiders are the black button, brown button, six-eyed sand spider, and the violin spider.
+Researchers need to do more work to determine whether the long-legged sac spider is medically significant or whether it should be removed from the list.

 The above spiders are the most venomous in South Africa.
 They are medically significant, but finding them might not prove as easy either.
 “Two of the most venomous spiders in South Africa – the black button spiders and the six-eyed sand spiders – are very difficult to find,” says Steenkamp.
 “They don’t frequent homes nearly as much as, for example, the brown button spiders.
 Violin spiders are also rather difficult to find and most people will never even see one in their entire life.
 This is why they are called ‘recluse’ spiders in America.”